porridgewithraisins/e2ee.js/README.md

 ### NodeJS

-On Node versions that don't have the `WebCrypto` API available at `globalThis.crypto` or the `TransformStream` API available at `globalThis.TransformStream` you must provide the implementation yourself.
+On Node versions that don't have the `WebCrypto` API available at `globalThis.crypto` or the `TransformStream` API available at `globalThis.TransformStream` you must provide the implementation from the standard library.
 See [here](#custom-dependencies) for an example.

 ## Examples